PashaSmurf/aws-developer-iba-course/course-flow/practise.md

 # RDS

-* RDS based on PostgreSQL + Cloudwatch metrics
+#### RDS based on PostgreSQL + Cloudwatch metrics
-Create RDS with Postgresql engine.
+* Create RDS with Postgresql engine.
-Connect to db with dbier(?) добавь ссылку потом
+* Connect to db with dbviewer or other tool
-Test db with java application with add and get
+* Test db with java application with add and get
-Create a read replica
+* Create a read replica
-Make old db read only
+* Make old db read only
-Promote read replicate to standalone db
+* Promote read replicate to standalone db
-Kill old db
+* Kill old db
-Test new db with Java application
+* Test new db with Java application
-Make a snapshot
+* Make a snapshot
-Delete db
+* Delete db
-Restore via snapshot
+* Restore via snapshot
-Resice db to bigger size via maintain window
+* Resize db to bigger size via maintain window

-* RDS Multi-AZ + failover In custom VPC + Cloudwatch insights Create custom VPC
+#### RDS Multi-AZ + failover In custom VPC + Cloudwatch insights
+* Create custom VPC
-Place db into private subnet
+* Place db into private subnet
-Create mysqldb multi az
+* Create mysqldb multi az
-Connect and test that is works via ec2 bastion или хз как еще придуамй Simulate failover (reboot) Which other options exist?
+* Connect and test that is works via ec2 bastion или хз как еще придуамй
+* Simulate failover (reboot) Which other options exist?
-Check that az changes
+* Check that az changes

-Note:
+_Note:_
 Amazon RDS provides an option to simulate Availability Zone failure and High Availability (HA) by offering an option to reboot the Oracle DB instance with the failover.
 This option initiates Availability Zone level failover and the instance on the secondary Availability Zone becomes primary, and the instance on the primary Availability Zone becomes secondary.

 * RDS snapshot + encryption